mahfoozalamcse/JavaScript-Basic-Learning/README.md

 # JavaScript-Basic-Learning
-here revise javaScript each concept give in depth learning
+here revise javaScript each concept give in depth